 The water served with the coffee is not optional.
 The Turkish use to it clean their palate before they enjoy their coffee.
-You can use plain cold water but I would recommend soda water.
-Unless you’re one of those people that hate it.
+You can use plain cold water but a seltzer seems to be preferred and more effective.

 The most remarkable feature of Turkish coffee – in my opinion – is the grind.
-The grind needed to make espresso is usually the finest most people know – even finer than espresso, it’s almost a powder.
+The grind needed to make Turkish coffee is usually the finest most people know – even finer than espresso, it’s almost a powder.

 It’s so fine that many grinders do not have a setting that can produce a grind fine enough.
 If you’d like to try making it yourself you’ll need to check whether yours can achieve this grind.